 On one side of the spectrum might be a young real estate agent who chooses to supplement her income by flipping several properties a year.
-She is well-positioned to find a good property by the nature of her business.
+By the nature of her business, she is well-positioned to find a good property.
 Her current work doesn’t require her to be in the office from nine to five.
-In fact, it offers her ample opportunities to efficiently manage her rehab project.
-Her goal is to boost her income to enjoy a better lifestyle.
+In fact, it offers her ample opportunities to manage her rehab project efficiently.
+Her goal is to boost her income so that she can enjoy a better lifestyle.
 She also wants to accumulate capital to expand her rehabbing business.

 How much profit will I make by flipping this home?

 As a local hard money lender, I can attest that the properties that generate large profits have become more difficult to find.
-But they are out there!
+But they are out there and there are ways to thrive in challenging markets!
 Our borrowers consistently make money by fixing and flipping in DC!
 Still, experienced flippers need to have the financial discipline to keep rejecting properties until they find a good deal.

 Am I building “instant equity” to justify turning this real estate investment opportunity into a rental?

 A small portion of those “rejects” should be evaluated further for their potential as a buy-and-hold.
 The fact of the matter is that a $20,000 profit might not sound impressive to a real estate flipper, but a landlord can afford to operate differently.
-Remember, this is a long-term real estate investment that might span ten years or more.
-Getting a rental property at a $20,000 discount means that you’ve built some equity in it right from the start!
+Remember, this long-term real estate investment might span ten years or more.
+Getting a rental property at a $20,000 discount means you’ve built some equity right from the start!

-However, this is not the only factor you need to consider when deciding whether to retain property as a rental.
-Don’t take me wrong – it’s always great to buy below market.
-However, when you hold a property for a long-term there are other considerations.
+However, there are other factors you need to consider when deciding whether to retain property as a rental.
+Don’t misunderstand me- buying below market is always great.
+However, when you hold a property for a long term, there are other considerations.
 For the last 3 questions question to ask yourself when deciding on a real estate investment strategy for a particular property, read our next article.

 Leave a Reply